DataDog/libdatadog/ruby/README.md

-# libddprof Ruby gem
+# libdatadog Ruby gem

-`libddprof` provides a shared library containing common code used in the implementation of Datadog's [Continuous Profilers](https://docs.datadoghq.com/tracing/profiler/).
+`libdatadog` provides a shared library containing common code used in the implementation of Datadog's [Continuous Profilers](https://docs.datadoghq.com/tracing/profiler/).

 **NOTE**: If you're building a new profiler or want to contribute to Datadog's existing profilers,